My Helmet: The Specialized “Mode”

 Fox Titan Jacket:

-When you’re beginning, being padded-up isn’t a bad thing as you’re most at-risk of making an error.
+Again, when you’re beginning, being padded-up isn’t a bad thing as you’re most at-risk of making an error.
 Fox Racing sells a Mountain Biking jacket with all the pads built into it.
 Takes 2 seconds to put effective armour on and as a practical matter it doesn’t encumber you.